& Native Plant Symposium

-As we enter our fifth symposium year, we are honored to include the addition of several professionals to advise on topics of ecology, biodiversity, sustainability and design for the symposium.
+As we enter our sixth symposium year, we are honored to include the addition of several professionals to advise on topics of ecology, biodiversity, sustainability and design for the symposium.

 Becky completed a yearlong Volunteer Pollinator Specialists training from OSU/Wooster in 2018.
 She obtained her degree in Wildlife Biology from Colorado State University and attributes her love of the outdoors to growing up on a dairy farm where, after chores, she hurried to play in the creek.